McKlinton2/comfyui-mcklinton-pack/README.md

 - Only exact RGB matches are used for mask generation.
 - If a mask image is missing or can't be read, a zero-mask is returned instead.
+- Resizing and cropping options ensure compatibility with different pipeline requirements.

 ## License